ASPP/pelita_template/README.md

 ########
 """
 ```
-In case some objects are overlapping (for example you want to locate an enemy bot over a food pellet) you can pass a partial layout and specify the positions of the objects in a list of coordinates to `setup_test_game`.
+In case some objects are overlapping (for example you want to locate a red bot over a food pellet) you can pass a partial layout and specify the positions of the objects in a list of coordinates to `setup_test_game`.
 For example:
 ```python
 from pelita.utils import setup_test_game